aplsimple/poApps/Readme.md

 # Restriction

-In this mode, you can not copy nor move the "only" files because of their directories' discrepancy.
+In this mode, you can not copy nor move the "*only* left / right" files because of their directories' discrepancy.
 An attempt to do this results in a Tcl error message.
+But you can view these files in *poApps* and decide what to do with them.

-You can copy or move only the "different left / right" files.
+You can copy or move the "*different* left / right" files of related directories, with two or three key pressings.
+It's the main and cool feature of this fork.